Australian country music: Development of modern country

-Slim Dusty's wife Joy McKean, (OAM) penned several of his most popular songs including "Indian Pacific", "The Biggest Disappointment" and "Lights on the Hill".
+Slim Dusty's wife Joy McKean penned several of his most popular songs including "Indian Pacific", "The Biggest Disappointment" and "Lights on the Hill".
 Their daughter Anne Kirkpatrick is also a successful singer-songwriter.
 The family began annual round Australia tours in 1964 – encompassing a 30,000-mile, 10-month journey which was the subject of a feature film, The Slim Dusty Movie in 1984.

 Although himself an accomplished writer of songs, Dusty had a number of other songwriters including Mack Cormack, Gordon Parsons, Stan Coster and Kelly Dixon who were typically short on formal education but big on personal experience of the Australian bush.
-Coster wrote popular Dusty bush ballads including "The Cunamulla Fella" and "Three Rivers Hotel" based on his own experience of working as a sheep hand and railway construction worker.
+Coster wrote popular Dusty bush ballads including "Cunnamulla Fella" and "Three Rivers Hotel" based on his own experience of working as a sheep hand and railway construction worker.
 Drawing on his travels and such writers over a span of decades, Dusty almost inadvertently chronicled the story of a rapidly changing post-war Australian nation.
 Nevertheless, the arrival of rock and roll music saw major metropolitan music radio stations abandon support for country artists like Dusty and despite record sales in the multi millions, he and other successful Australian country artists were rarely heard on air outside regional centres in Australia until the new cross-over pop-country styles of the 1990s began to be heard again on city airwaves.

-In 1951, country singer-songwriter Reg Lindsay, (OAM), began broadcasting on Sydney radio and remained on air for 12 years.
-In 1964 he took over Channel 9's "The Country & Western Hour", which was networked around Australia and ran for seven and a half years.
-Soon after the show was replaced with "Reg Lindsay's Country Homestead" from Brisbane.
+In 1951, country singer-songwriter Reg Lindsay began broadcasting on Sydney radio and remained on air for 12 years.
+In 1964 he took over Channel 9's The Country & Western Hour, which was networked around Australia and ran for seven and a half years.
+Soon after the show was replaced with Reg Lindsay's Country Homestead from Brisbane.
 The show gave hundreds of young artists a boost and helped to boost the Australian country music industry.

 Another enduring talent of Australian country music has been Chad Morgan, who began recording in the 1950s and is known for his vaudeville style of comic Australian country and western songs, his prominent teeth and goofy stage persona.
 In reference to his first recording he is known as The Sheik of Scrubby Creek.
-Johnny Ashcroft (OAM) had an early country-rock chart success in Australia and New Zealand while Frank Ifield achieved considerable success in the early 1960s, especially in the UK Singles Charts.
+Johnny Ashcroft had an early country-rock chart success in Australia and New Zealand while Frank Ifield achieved considerable success in the early 1960s, especially in the UK Singles Charts.
 Reg Lindsay was one of the first Australians to perform at Nashville's Grand Ole Opry in 1974.
-His international hit Armstrong, a tribute to the historic 1969 moon landing by American astronaut Neil Armstrong is now included in a time capsule at the Johnson Space Center in Houston, Texas.
+His international hit Armstrong, a tribute to the historic 1969 Moon landing by American astronaut Neil Armstrong is now included in a time capsule at the Johnson Space Center in Houston, Texas.